chromium/chromium/docs/updater/design_doc.md

 TODO(crbug.com/1035895): Document usage of Keystone tickets on macOS.

 ### IPC
-On Mac, the IPC utilized for the updater is XPC, which is the macOS native IPC system controlled by launchd.
+On macOS, the updater uses both XPC (for non-side-by-side communications) and mojo (for communications within a single version of the program).
+XPC is the macOS native IPC system controlled by launchd.
 The main portion to utilize XPC is to create launch agent plists under `${HOME}/Library/LaunchAgents` for user level installs and launch daemon plists under `/Library/LaunchDaemons` for system level installs.
+XPC should be replaced with mojo in the future.

-The updater uses multiple layers of XPC to start-up separate processes that are responsible for different actions.
-There are two XPC plists that the updater creates for the server.
-The first is the `.internal` plist, which goes through some control tasks first, and then there's the `.service` plist, which actually performs the update check and the update itself.
+The updater uses multiple layers of RPC to start-up separate processes that are responsible for different actions.
+Mojo is used for UpdateServiceInternal, while the `.service` plist covers UpdateService, which actually performs the update check and the update itself.

+Mojo does not orchestrate process launches and connections.
+When using mojo, the updater first attempts to connect to an existing process, and if this fails, launches the server process and then repeatedly retries to connect.

+Since Mojo's NamedPlatformChannel is not reusable for multiple connections, the updater relies on NamedMojoIpcServer's utilities to bootstrap mojo connections using multiple connections on a mach port, and for messages to that port to contain a reply port.

 The XPC interface is also utilized to communicate between the browser and the updater for on-demand updates.
 The protocol utilized by the browser has to be in